Participant Info & Guidelines

 Location

-DataFest 2024 @ CSU, Chico will start with registration and end with awards ceremony in Sylvesters Cafe by the Creek .
+DataFest 2026 @ CSU, Chico will start with registration and end with awards ceremony in the the Behavioral and Social Sciences (BSS) building on Chico State Campus.

 Transportation & Parking